Chivesy/Data-Structure-Practice/README.md

 **Steps to run program:**
 1) Clone repository
-2) Navigate to folder location installed
+2) Navigate to folder location installed, navigate to /src folder.
 3) Open terminal
 4) Compile with **make**
 5) Run with **java Main**